In the present article, we will review the logic and the characters of the Exchange web service in Exchange 2013 coexistence environment.

 A1: The Exchange web services, as the name implies, are Exchange service that implemented as: “web-based services”.
 There are a couple of Exchange web services.

-- Availability service – these are the Exchange web services that enable Exchange client to view the Free\Busy time of other Exchange recipients.
+• Availability service – these are the Exchange web services that enable Exchange client to view the Free\Busy time of other Exchange recipients.

-- Automatic reply – know more as the Outlook of office service, which enables Exchange users to respond with an automatic mail message.
+• Automatic reply – know more as the Outlook of office service, which enables Exchange users to respond with an automatic mail message.

-- Mail tips – a service which enables to display “tips” for Exchange recipients based on a particular scenario.
+• Mail tips – a service which enables to display “tips” for Exchange recipients based on a particular scenario.

-Who are the Exchange web service clients?
+What are the Exchange web services

 Technically speaking, each of the Exchange mail clients such as Outlook, OWA or ActiveSync considers is an “Exchange web service client” but the most “famous” client is the Outlook client.
 Outlook client heavily depends on upon the Exchange web services for the ability to create the Outlook mail profile and for providing Outlook user “standard” services such as Free\Busy time, Outlook of office, etc.